do-mart/gramolang/README.md

 # gramolang
-High-level package for using large language models (or _grand modèle de language_, as one would say in French).
+High-level package for using large language models (or _grand modèle de language_, as we would say in French).

 ## AI Organizations' API Wrapper